santiagonar1/reshuffle/README.md

 target_link_libraries(exec.out PRIVATE reshuffle::reshuffle)
 ```

-Also, please include in your `conanfile.txt` `zpp_bits/4.4.20` as requirement.
-This is a temporal limitation that we
-hope to remove in future versions.

 Finally, when you configure your external application do not forget to include the path to `reshuffle`:

 ```shell